-The recommendation aims to promote the universally adaptable acceptance of standards and disclosures.
+The recommendation aims to promote the acceptance of universally adaptable ESG standards and disclosures.
 The standards thus adopted should be holistic, transparent, diverse, and unbiased.

 Policy action 1.1: Adopt a standard set of definitions/taxonomies through harmonised ESG frameworks for disclosures and reporting and ensure transparency in rating methodologies